 |SAT/ACT scores must be received by||August 1|

-The student-faculty ratio at Centenary College is 19:1, and the school has 65.1 percent of its classes with fewer than 20 students.
-The most popular majors at Centenary College include: Business, Management, Marketing, and Related Support Services; Visual and Performing Arts; Homeland Security, Law Enforcement, Firefighting and Related Protective Services; Agriculture, Agriculture Operations, and Related Sciences; and Psychology.
+The student-faculty ratio at Centenary College is 18:1, and the school has 66.7 percent of its classes with fewer than 20 students.
+The most popular majors at Centenary College include: Business, Management, Marketing, and Related Support Services; Homeland Security, Law Enforcement, Firefighting and Related Protective Services; Psychology; and Agriculture, Agriculture Operations, and Related Sciences.
 The average freshman retention rate, an indicator of student satisfaction, is 76.8 percent.

 |Student gender distribution|